 The way the ad engine recognizes a branded ASIN is by the branded phrase defined by the user when they set up or edit a goal.
 If a branded phrase has a matching brand in Seller Central, then that brand will be considered branded on Perpetua.

 e.g. if you put "Nike" as a brand phrase, all ASINs under the Nike brand would be considered branded.

 What happens if I don't input any phrases?

 Data that cannot be attributed to a phrase will go into the Category segment.
 The Category segment is essentially the "fall-back" segment used to catch all undefined search term data.

 What if my goals do not have phrases?

-If you only have universal SP goals, you may not have any phrases defined.
+If you only have Universal Sponsored Products goals, you may not have any phrases defined.
 In cases like this, users need to manually define segments.
 Otherwise, Perpetua won't have any data to pull from.

-Click Manage Segments to manually define your segments and input phrases.
+Click Manage Segments on the Account Overview page to manually define your segments and input phrases.
 Note that phrases should include the brand name and misspellings to capture all relevant keywords.
 Data for any search term containing the phrase that you input will then be funnelled through to the appropriate segment.